 The Challenges of Polymer Research

 Polymers, large-molecule chemical compounds, have revolutionized numerous industries, from Teflon-coated frying pans to 3D printing.
-However, finding the next groundbreaking polymer is a daunting task due to the endless combinations of materials.
-Researchers have long relied on manual methods, such as fingerprinting, to understand the relationships between polymer structure, properties, and performance.
+However, identifying the next groundbreaking polymer is a challenging task due to the nearly infinite combinations of materials and structures.
+Traditionally, researchers have relied on manual methods, such as fingerprinting, to understand the relationships between a polymer’s structure, its properties, and its performance.
+These methods, while valuable, are time-consuming and limited in their ability to explore the vast potential of new materials efficiently.

 Introducing polyBERT: AI-driven polymer research Algorithm